open-ephys/ONI/source/hw-spec/hierarchy.rst

 These hardware elements are managed within a single host computer where they are governed by a single :term:`Acquisition Context`.
-An ONI system is arranged in a `tiered-star network <https://en.wikipedia.org/wiki/Network_topology>`__ similar to that of, e.g., USB, which is shown here:
+An ONI system is arranged in a `tiered-star network <https://en.wikipedia.org/wiki/Network_topology>`__ similar to that of USB, which is shown here:

 ::